Skip to content

 Looking down at Clifton Suspension Bridge above the River Avon in Bristol, the bridge has a stone tower on either side with long grey metal cables between each one holding up the bridge. the banks fo the river are covered with a dense forest with green and golden leaves.

+With its delightful walks, iconic skyline, and treelined boulevards, Bristol is an excellent autumn destination.
 Start your visit by exploring the Georgian streets of Clifton Village.
 Enjoy a stroll across the world-famous Suspension Bridge, and grab a bite to eat at the tranquil Clifton Lido.
-Don’t forget to take a little shopping trip around the independent shops in the historic Victorian Arcade.

 Head into the city centre, passing Banksy’s unmistakable art on Park Street.
-If you’re looking for things to do in Bristol with kids make sure that you pop into We the Curious.
-This interactive hands-on science museum is perfect for rainy days.
-There’s also an aquarium nearby.
-If you’re peckish don’t miss Za Za Bazaar, a huge world street food restaurant all under one roof.
+If you’re looking for things to do in Bristol with kids, make sure you pop into We the Curious.
+This interactive, hands-on science museum is perfect for rainy days.

 Oxford